 (Click Developments)

-Developments showcase commercial and residential developments that are currently within the master plan boundary.
-This tab also contains a map (scroll to map) with important community amenities and points of interest within the plan boundary.
+Developments, for example, showcases commercial and residential developments that are currently within the master plan boundary.
+This tab also contains a map with important community amenities and points of interest within the plan boundary.

 (Click Land Use + Zoning)

-The Land Use and Zoning page showcases the designation of parcels for particular use cases within the community.
-The Land Use web map incorporates the use of map viewer blend modes to emphasize parcels within the plan boundary.
-Below, is a pie chart breaking down the total acreage of this plan boundary by use type.
+The Land Use and Zoning page depicts the designation of parcels for particular use cases within the community.
+Below is a pie chart breaking down the total acreage of this plan boundary by landuse type.
 Also on this page is a map showing zoning and a link that further explains Montgomery County’s zoning ordinance.

 (Scroll up to survey)

-As you probably noticed in these tabs, we've incorporated the use of Survey 123 to gather feedback from community members related to all of these topics.
+We also have incorporated community surveys with the use of Survey 123 to gather feedback from community members related to all of these topics.

 (Click Interactive Community Map)

-click on a link (CLICK) to access a survey specific to pedestrian connectivity.

-The result of these surveys looks something like this: https://takoma-park-minor-master-plan-amendment-mcplanning.hub.arcgis.com/pages/parks-and-open-space

-With these items I've shown you all, again, we are showing what's happened in the plan area and the current status by various categories.
-The plan is to also create a tab for Urban in HUB to envision the future of the master plan area using 3D scenario planning.
+The idea is to also create a tab for Urban in HUB to envision the future of the master plan area using 3D scenario planning.
+This particular model will be described by Mary Beth in the following slides

 Now, here is Mary Beth

+NEXT SLIDE

-SLIDE #9 Clarksburg MP - MB
+SLIDE #9 Clarksburg MP 3D BUILDING AND SITE MAP – MB

 Thus far we have concentrated on showing you some of our regulatory development review work.
 In contrast to development review which shows the end result of planning at build out, we are also in the process of using Urban for some of our master planning work.
 Master planning is the first step or “front end” that includes visioning and broad, long term goals, including land use, zoning changes, transportation and road sufficiency, environmental requirements, schools and adequate public facilities.

 Here is an example of one such project for a future master plan.
 It depicts a suburban setting within the Rural part of the County and highlights the range of planning for which MoCo is responsible.
+NEXT SLIDE

+SLIDE #10 Clarksburg MP COMSAT BUILDING PHOTO - MB

 The tract area features a landmarked laboratory-industrial building built in 1969 designed by Argentinian architect César Pelli.
+NEXT SLID

+SLIDE #11 Clarksburg MP COMSAT BUILDING FLYTHROUGH - MB

 The tract is under consideration for extensive further development, as mixed use laboratories – office and moderately dense residential uses.
 The site contained the routing for the CCT Corridor Cities Transit (light rail), with a station serving the existing and future uses.

 Urban’s flexibility, along with its accuracy in tracking density, site coverage, building placements, and zoning conformance provides effective, useful guidance in navigating the goals and objectives of Master Planning.
 [This sentence can go at the end: Thus, our planning agency is using Urban for both the “front end visioning” and for its ultimate product: the proposed actual buildout of development sites across the county.]

-ANOTHER SLIDE?

-The ultimate goal of this improved workflow from our current system is to provide Better Information and Intuitive Retrieval in an efficiently organized manner for the public and other planners.
-We feel like that with these new tools, such as Urban and HUB, we will be able to offer the public a much better system to understand developments occurring around our County.
-Thank you for your time.
+NEXT SLIDE

+SLIDE #12 TAKEAWAY SLIDE (MB)

+Improved and more efficient workflow

+Enabling better information retrieval for public and stakeholders

+Making information more usable by providing context and accurate metrics on building components

+Allowing for transparency and public engagement

+Lessons learned:

+A lot of pre-processing unrelated to Urban

+Imperative to get buy-in from decision makers by explaining benefits

+Imperative to show benefits to fellow planners